cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 MicAssess and 2DAssess are incorporated into the freely available for academic research on COSMIC2 science gateway: https://cosmic2.sdsc.edu:8443/gateway/.
 Just upload your input files and you can run the jobs on the cloud!

 **Note (5/8/2020)**
 2DAssess gives syntax error for some users.
+We have fix the bug and it should be ok to run now.

 **Updates (3/7/2020, v0.1.0)**